StevenMayher/432-2022/projectB/proposal_plans.md

 Model 1 | A linear model fit using a Bayesian engine Out 1 | Average birth weight in grams for babies born in a county.
 RQ 1 | How accurately can I predict the **mean** birth weight (grams) of babies born in 2019 at a county level after adjusting for insurance status,  unemployment, ratio of primary care providers, and median household income?
-Model 2 | A model for a count outcome
+Model 2 | Likely to wind up as a Model for a multi-categorical outcome.
-Out 2 | Mean number of pre-natal visits mothers in each county attended.
-RQ 2 | What is the relationship between median birth weight of babies born in 2019 and the number of prenatal visits the mother attended?
+Out 2 | Probably the rate of live births / population in a county (categorized into 4 roughly equal groups) RQ 2 | What is the relationship between number of babies born in 2019 at a county level and the county’s mean birth weight?
-Samples | 626 for each (how were these selected?)
+Samples | 626 for each
-Status | **REVISION REQUIRED.** This proposal needs to be revised.
-Your link for County Health Rankings was for the 2021 measures.
-Be sure to get the correct measures for 2019.
-Your first research question had median, but you mean mean, I think.
-The main problem, though, is with model 2.
-I'd love for you to have a count outcome model, but while the number of visits for any particular mom can only be a whole number, and thus is appropriately modeled with a count, that's not true for the mean across all moms in the county, so I don't see what you've described as being a count outcome in model 2.
-You do need something other than a linear or (binary) logistic model in Outcome 2, but you'll have to convince me that county-level means are counts.
+Status | Dr. Love approved your revision on Canvas, but you'll need to make some adjustments to Model 2.
+See Canvas for details.

 [Back to Top](#project-b-plans)